lmweber/spatzli/README.md

 ## Overview

-R package containing functions for methods to analyze spatially resolved transcriptomics data.
+R package containing functions implementing methods to analyze spatially resolved transcriptomics data.

 ## Installation

-The current development version of the package can be installed from GitHub.
+The latest development version of the package can be installed from GitHub.

 ```
 remotes::install_github("lmweber/spatzli", build_vignettes = TRUE)